 The sleepy township stood quiet until the construction of Route 78 was carved through the township in the 1970s.
 Since the early 1700s, the area was a rural farming community that later in the 20th century drew a large contingency of German Jewish farmers who escaped WW2 in Europe looking to start new, simpler lives.
 The space became a country retreat, much like the nearby Catskills, catering to families from New York City looking for a weekend in the cooler temperature and spacious New Jersey countryside.
 In 1982, there were still 150 working farms in Warren, but now almost all are victims of the very charm of the surroundings that have attracted many newcomers.

 In the Union Village area of eastern Warren in the 1850s, the Union Village Methodist Episcopal Church, now known as the Union Village United Methodist Church, was the most prominent church in the eastern Union Village area of Warren Township, New Jersey.
 Established in 1789, it was one of the oldest religious institutions in the region and served as a central hub for the local community.
 Reflecting the predominantly Methodist population of the time, the church played a significant role in the area’s spiritual and social life.
-Located near the crossroads of what are now Mountain Avenue and Hillcrest Road, it stood as a key landmark in eastern Union Village, embodying the community’s deep-rooted religious and historical heritage.
+Located near the crossroads of what is now Mountain Avenue and Hillcrest Road, it stood as a key landmark in eastern Union-Village, embodying the community’s deep-rooted religious and historical heritage.

 Hillcrest Road in the 1820s was known as “Dug Way Road.”
 The name still exists as Dug Way South on Hillcrest Road in Watchung.
 The property is now known as Block 207, lot 6.01, in the Union Village section of Warren Township, New Jersey.
 It wasn’t until 1878 that the train arrived in Stirling, just to the north, and the population remained steady over the early 1900s.
 In 1875, the population of Warren was only 1,097 and declined to 1,083 in 1920.
 It was post-WW2 that showed tremendous growth with a post-war housing boom.